-The North Carolina Department of Transportation (NCDOT) is in the process of planning for improvements and implementing a network of express lanes in southeastern Charlotte and Matthews.
+The N.C.
+Department of Transportation is in the planning process of a project to improve and implement a network of express lanes in southeastern Charlotte and Matthews.

-The purpose of these projects are to improve traffic mobility and provide reliable travel times along the Independence Boulevard corridor.
-The planned improvements on Independence Boulevard will give motorists the choice of paying a fee for a reliable trip time between I 277 in Charlotte and I-485 in Matthews.
+The purpose of these projects is to improve traffic mobility and provide reliable travel times along the Independence Boulevard corridor.
+The planned improvements on Independence Boulevard will give motorists the choice of paying a fee for a reliable trip time between I-277 in Charlotte and I-485 in Matthews.

 What are Express Lanes?

-Express lanes are reducing congestion and improving traffic flow on critical transportation corridors.
+Express lanes reduce congestion and improve traffic flow on critical transportation corridors.
 They offer drivers a choice – pay a toll and ride on the express lanes for more reliable travel times or continue driving on the general purpose lanes for free.

 Independence Boulevard is a multilane, median-divided, four- to six-lane roadway that serves as the main gateway to Uptown Charlotte from southeast Mecklenburg County and northwest Union County.
 Independence Boulevard does not provide adequate mobility, reliable travel times, and connectivity for residents, business patrons, and commuters in southeastern Charlotte and Matthews.